Free food banks, pantries and soup kitchens Seattle and King County Washington.

 This government funded program provides vouchers to qualified low income to help them purchase nutritious foods for pregnant/breast feeding women, young children, and infants, up to age five.

-A number of other pantries and food assistance programs operate in the greater King County region.
+A number of other sou kitchens, pantries near you and food assistance programs operate in the greater King County region.
 Resources range from fresh produce, WIC - Special Supplemental Nutrition Program for Women, Infants, and Children, to Senior Brown Bags and more.
+Meals on Wheels is also offered.
 Call 1-877-404-7543 for information and locations of distribution centers.